saltstack/salt/doc/topics/cloud/install/index.rst

     sudo apt-get update
     sudo apt-get install salt-cloud

-If using Salt Cloud on OS X, ``curl-ca-bundle`` must be installed.
+If using Salt Cloud on macOS, ``curl-ca-bundle`` must be installed.
 Presently, this package is not available via ``brew``, but it is available using MacPorts:

 .. code-block:: bash